arduinodude456/appdock.koplugin/README_EN.md

 > **Language:** English · [Deutsch](README.md)

+# New releases regulary commited at 3:00 AM CET

 **AppDock** is a KOReader plugin that provides a customizable homescreen *inside* KOReader.
 Version **2.1.0** takes visual inspiration from Android 16 and **Material 3 Expressive**: a calm, cohesive color system, large rounded surfaces, clear information hierarchy, and quickly readable widgets.
 [1] [2]

 > **E-Ink approach:** AppDock deliberately borrows the visual language and information structure, not Android's animations, blur, or transparency effects.
 This keeps updates economical and maintains contrast on monochrome readers.